 “This will usher in a new era of social justice by doing away with the failed policy that criminalized the use of marijuana,” said cannabis sponsor Senator Nick Scutari (D-Union).

 “We’re moving closer to the long-overdue need to end cannabis prohibition,” said Quijano.

-“With legalization comes an unprecedented opportunity for residents to clean the slate with expungement provisions and for communities to grow their economic base with businesses,” said Assemblyman Jamel Holley (D-Union).
+“With legalization comes an unprecedented opportunity for residents to clean the slate with expungement provisions.
+And for communities to grow their economic base with businesses,” said Assemblyman Jamel Holley (D-Union).

-“Undoubtedly, this is the largest regulatory undertaking the state has considered since the Casino Control Commission,” said Assemblywoman Angela McKnight (D-Hudson).
+“This is the largest regulatory undertaking the state has considered since the Casino Control Commission,” said Assemblywoman Angela McKnight (D-Hudson).

 “This has been a long time coming in our State,” said Assembly Oversight Committee chair Joe Danielsen (D-Somerset).
-“Social justice for black and brown communities, which have been generationally impacted by cannabis prohibition, and equity in business are priorities in this legislation.”
+“Social justice for Black and Brown communities.
+Which have been generationally impacted by cannabis prohibition, and equity in business are priorities in this legislation.”

 A 1897 will reform criminal and civil penalties for cannabis/marijuana and provide remedies for people currently facing certain marijuana charges.
 The bill prevents unlawful low-level distribution and possession offenses from being used in pretrial release, probation, and parole decisions.
 It provides certain protections against discrimination in employment, housing, and places of public accommodation.
 The bill also creates a pathway to cancel active sentences for certain offenses committed before enacting the enabling legislation.

 The Governor also signed S3454 into law.
 That bill clarifies penalties for marijuana and cannabis possession and consumption for individuals younger than 21 years old.
 The legislation corrects inconsistencies in A21 and A1897 concerning marijuana and cannabis penalties for those underage.